caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_1_ingestion/README.md

     * Here you create macros to use in your project.
     * An example is the `macro/tests/date_format.sql`.
 I created this macro in a `test/` folder to ensure that the date columns have a date format.
     * To apply this test, you need to put it in the `date_tests:` section of the `properties.yml` for the respective schema.
-    * Moreover, you will find a `generate_schema_name.sql` macro that makes sure that the name we chose for the bronze schema (i.e., the `bronze` name) is the one being used when the schemas are created in DuckDB.
+    * Moreover, you will find a `generate_schema_name.sql` macro that makes sure that the name we chose for the schema (i.e., the `dbt_caio` name) is the one being used when the schemas are created in DuckDB.
 4) Run and test your dbt models.
   * Make sure you are under the Docker's workspace where `.dbt` is located: `cd /workspace/dbt_1_ingestion`
   * Make sure the database connection is working by running `dbt debug` in the Docker bash terminal.
-  * Run `dbt run --select "bronze` and dbt will materialize the tables that DuckDB read from CSV files and save them as Parquet at an exgernal folder (`external_ingestion/bronze_parquet_output`).
-The tables will also be materialized in DuckDB.
+  * Run `dbt run` and dbt will materialize the tables that DuckDB read from the `raw` schema in PostgreSQL and save them on a S3 Bucket as Parquet (`s3://dbt-duckdb-ingestion-s3-parquet/parquet-output`).
+The tables will also be materialized in DuckDB within the `dbt_caio` schema, following the best practices that are written as comments in the `profiles.yml` file.